Am I Required to Register as an Employer?

 - Employers Depositing Only Personal Income Tax (PIT Only) Withholding (Including Payers of Pensions and Annuities)

 - Indian Tribe Employers

 Use e-Services for Business to register for your employer payroll tax account number.
 It’s fast, easy, and secure, and available 24 hours a day, 7 days a week.

 - Go to e-Services for Business.

 - Enter the required information and select Continue.

-- Select the verification link in the email sent to you by the EDD to complete the enrollment process.
+- Select the verification link in the email sent to you by us to complete the enrollment process.

 - Select New Customer.